salesforce/observable-membrane/README.md

 Observable membranes requires Proxy (ECMAScript 6) [to be available](https://caniuse.com/#search=proxy).

+## Development State

+This library is production ready, it has been used at Salesforce in production for over a year.
+It is very lightweight (~1k - minified and gzipped), that can be used with any framework and library.
+It is designed to be very performant.

 ## Contribution

 Please make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request.